Risk management

 2. Mapping of assets

-Once the scope of the analysis has been defined, the next step is to map and structure the as-sets that are to be covered by the assessment.
+Once the scope of the analysis has been defined, the next step is to map and structure the assets that are to be covered by the assessment.
 In general terms, assets are components that create value in the system and are important for the system to function.
 The mapping can be done in different ways but usually involves some kind of brainstorming workshop.
-The threat mod-elling module [link] describes how to conduct a workshop.
+The threat modelling module describes how to conduct a workshop.

 3. Identify vulnerabilities and threats